 In general, here is what WARN requires.

-It protects workers by requiring employers to provide 60-day notice of plant closings and mass layoffs that will last six months or longer.
+It protects workers by requiring employers to provide a 60-day notice of plant closings and mass layoffs that will last six months or longer.
 It must be given to each affected worker or their union.

-If an employment “loss” isn’t the result of cause, retirement or voluntary departures for any reason but is likely to last six or more months or will see hours being cut by 50-percent or more during a six month period, a WARN notice is mandated.
+If an employment “loss” isn’t the result of cause, retirement, or voluntary departures for any reason but is likely to last six or more months or will see hours being cut by 50-percent or more during a six-month period, a WARN notice is mandated.

 Be careful not to include the notice with the preprinted notices that are many businesses regularly include in pay envelopes.
 The U.S. Department of Labor says these do not meet WARN requirements because an employee may not pay attention to the notice.

 Companies with 99 or fewer full-time employees are exempt.
 Also exempt are employees who worked less than six months during the previous 12 months.
 However, these workers are entitled to sufficient notice.